 7. Recit.
 (B)

-If thou dost then, my Hope, intend
+If thou dost then, my hope, intend

 That law which thou didst make

-With our own fathers to uphold now
+With our forefathers to maintain

 Then will I set with utmost care